PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

 ## Extra Curricular Learning
-For proffessional ILO 2 you need to demonstrate self-exploration and personal development, good academic practices in learning how to learn and the acquisition of professional knowledge through research, study, analysis, applied practice, discussion and reporting.
+For professional ILO 2 you need to demonstrate self-exploration and personal development, good academic practices in learning how to learn and the acquisition of professional knowledge through research, study, analysis, applied practice, discussion and reporting.
 For each ILO condition, the following should be evidence in your learning log:
 - ILO 2.1, Poor: Identify an area of improvement in terms of knowledge and skills, evidence working on this.
 Confer with your mentor on whether your improvement plan is valid.
 Tip: Take a look at last blocks self-reflection and work on your identified areas of improvement over there!
 - ILO 2.1, Insufficient: You can do this by looking into extracurricular resources (e.g. transformer neural networks) or attending extracurricular activities yourself (e.g. such as attending a guild or [Dealing with stress training](https://hub.buas.nl/read/dealing-with-stress-2/)).